bsarkr/SQL-Database-Simulator/README.md

 # SQL-Database-Sim

-This is a file-based SQL database simulator using c++.
+This is a file-based SQL database simulator implemented using c++.
 This is the final project of a Database course; however, it is entirely DIY.

 It will be compatible with the following SQL commands: